Surgery Preparation Guided Imagery: Anxiety, Pain & Outcome

 Format: mp3 | Elapsed time: Less than 25 minutes total

 This professionally produced two-part audio recording with Carol's voice is a natural and powerful way to help manage the pain and anxiety associated with any kind of surgery.
 Be sure to use earbuds for a closer connection with the imagery.

 Caution: Do not use any downloadable audio when you must be awake and alert and especially not while driving.

 When you order a downloadable audio be sure to download it from the confirmation page that will come up after purchase.
 If you have problems with this email ccassara(at)gmail.com.
-If you’d like to order an audio as a gift for someone else, download it from the confirmation page and then it’s simple to share it with that person via Dropbox, GoogleDrive or another file-sharing service.
+If you'd like to order an audio as a gift for someone else, download it from the confirmation page and then share it with that person via Dropbox, GoogleDrive or another file-sharing service.